-In exceptional circumstances we may also consider people who don’t have a degree, but do have relevant work experience.
+Applicants with degrees in other subjects may be considered on an individual basis.
+In exceptional circumstances we may also consider people who do not have a degree, but do have relevant work experience.

 English language requirements